on in Education PR

 Content can take many forms including research, a report, an infographic or a podcast.

 Let’s look at the process and how you can ensure the leads you’re getting are of the very best quality.

 Kick off by researching key areas – start wide and home in as you go.

-When it comes to understanding what people are searching for online, Google is a great place to begin.
+When it comes to understanding what your target audience are searching for online, Google is a great place to begin.

-Find out what your target audience is searching for in relation to your product or service by using Google Trends and a range of other keyword research tools.
+For example, you can find out what headteachers are searching for in relation to your education product or service by using Google Trends and a range of other keyword research tools.

 We’ve written a full blog on how to do this here.